 In other news:

 - Alberto Pimentel with Storbeck/Pimentel & Associates, the firm assisting UNC with the presidential search, met with the Presidential Search Committee to discuss the search process and his role in facilitating it.
-The agenda is available here.
-For more information on the search, visit www.unco.edu/trustees/president-search
+Learn more about the search.

 - VP of External and University Relations Dan Weaver updated the board on fall enrollment numbers from the census.

 - At their work session Thursday, trustees reviewed the updated fiscal sustainability plan.
 Drafted in 2014, the five-year "roadmap" toward fiscal sustainability calls for growing enrollment revenue and identifying sustainable cost savings while strategically investing in university priorities.
 Enrollment reached the highest level in a decade this fall but growth has been slower than anticipated in the original plan.
 FY 2018-19 is the final year of the fiscal sustainability plan, and as President Kay Norton mentioned in her campus memo Nov.
 9, the university is taking additional steps to be cash-flow positive by then.

 The board's next scheduled meeting is Jan.
 19.